Ideal-theoretic Explanation of Capacity-achieving Decoding

-To this end, consider the $k \times m$ matrix $W$, whose $i$th row is the vector $v_i$.
+To this end, consider the $k \times w$ matrix $W$, whose $i$th row is the vector $v_i$.
 From the definition of $v_i$, we can observe that the $j$th column of this matrix are precisely the main diagonal of the matrix $G_j$.
 From the last item in the hypothesis of \cref{lem:general}, we know that this matrix $W$ is code of distance $k-\ell$.
 Thus, the vector $W\cdot \tilde{q}$ can be zero on at most $\ell$ of its coordinates.
 This gives us an $\ell$ dimensional linear space containing all the solutions $f$ of this equation, and therefore a bound of $|\F|^{\ell}$ on the size of this solution space. \end{proof} \begin{remark} {Notice that in \cref{lem:reconstruction} we recovered the coefficients of the polynomial $f$ in decreasing order of their degree.
 The advantage to recovering the coefficients in this order is as follows.
 The degree preserving nature of the $G$'s ensures that the coefficient $f_i$ doesn't play a role in the coefficient of $X^{d'}$ in $Q_0(X)G_0(f) + Q_1(X)G_1(f) + \cdots + Q_{w-1}(X)\cdot G_{w-1}(f)$ when $d'$ is larger that $d-i$.
 This leads to a triangular system of equations whose rank can be easily inferred from the diagonal elements.} \end{remark}